 Credicorp considers loans to be past due depending on their type.
 BCP considers loans past due after no more than 15 days, except for consumer mortgage and leasing loans, and loans to micro-businesses, which are considered past due after 30 days.
 Beginning January 1, 2001, the SBS issued accounting rules requiring Peruvian banks to consider overdrafts past due after 30 days.
 ASHC considers past due all overdue loans except for consumer loans, which are considered past due when the scheduled principal and/or interest payments are overdue for more than 90 days.
-Accrued interest on past due loans is recognized only when and to the extent received.
+Interest income is suspended when collection of loans become doubtful, such as when overdue by more than 90 days, and such income is excluded from interest income until received.
+Uncollected income on such loans is reversed against income.
+When management determines that the debtor's financial condition has improved, the recording of interest thereon is reestablished on an accrual basis.
+Therefore, we do not accrue interest on past due loans.
+Instead, interest on past due loans of US\$15.7 million in 2000, US\$17.5 million in 2001, US\$15.0 million in 2002, US\$11.0 million in 2003 and US\$6.2 million in 2004.
 With the exception of discounted notes and overdrafts, accrued but unpaid interest is reversed for past due loans.

 The following table sets forth the repayment status of Credicorp's loan portfolio as of December 31 of each of the last five years: